siyuan-note/user-guide-en_US/Use Content Block/🎨 Content Block Type_20200924101225-k254i8g.sy.md

 ## Content Block meta type
 {: id="20200925102736-x94e40g"}

 The content block is logically divided into a leaf block and a container block.
-The leaf block cannot contain other blocks, and the container block can contain other blocks, following the CommonMark/GFM specification.
+The leaf block cannot contain other blocks, and the container block can contain other blocks:

-There are several types of container blocks:

 * List block: can only contain list item blocks
 * List item block: can contain any other non-document blocks